juanpallotta/LPP/README.md

 * `rInitSig`: Initial range of the analysis (in meters from the lidar line of sight).
 It is preferable to set this value to the first point where the full overlap is achieved.
 * `rEndSig`: End range of analysis (in meters from the lidar line of sight).
 It is preferable to set this value to the last processable point in the acquired signal.

-The following sections describe each module, how to configure it, and how to run it.
+The following sections describe each module and the variables that must to be configured for a correct run.
 We highly encourage you to run the examples shown and play with its variables to feel comfortable with the uses of the modules.
 Then, use your own input files.

 # <u>Product Data Level 0 Module:</u> Converting raw lidar files in a single NetCDF file